openshift/installer/docs/user/metal/install_ipi.md

 `openshift-install create cluster`

+Note for baremetal the installer must be built with both `libvirt` and `baremetal` tags - in releases such a binary is included, named `openshift-baremetal-install`

-However, it is recommended to prepare an `install-config.yaml` file in advance, containing all of the details of the bare metal hosts to be provisioned.
+The installer supports interactive mode, but it is recommended to prepare an `install-config.yaml` file in advance, containing all of the details of the bare metal hosts to be provisioned.

 ### Install Config